SinhaVinita/SinhaVinita.github.io/README.md

-# Portfolio-VS
+# website-vinita-sinha
-Repo for my online portfolio
+Repo for my website